Affiliate links on Android Authority may earn us a commission. Learn more.

 Value and competition

 The OnePlus 10T is an oddball product whose value depends entirely on how much you value performance in your smartphone.
-Priced starting at $649, the OnePlus 10T wouldn’t be a bad choice for smartphone gamers on a budget that crave power and can tolerate some rougher edges compared to the already somewhat underbaked OnePlus 10 Pro ($799), but you don’t have to look too far to find a more well-rounded option.
+Priced starting at $649, the OnePlus 10T wouldn’t be a bad choice for smartphone gamers on a budget that crave power and can tolerate some rougher edges compared to the already somewhat underbaked OnePlus 10 Pro ($474 at Amazon).

-At $50 less, the Google Pixel 6 ($599) is an easy recommendation for almost any buyer, but especially if you want top-class photography.
+A more rounded option can be found with the Google Pixel 7 ($545 at Amazon).
+At $50 less, it’s an easy recommendation for almost any buyer, but especially if you want top-class photography.
 It has some quality-of-life additions like wireless charging, an IP68 rating, and longer software support straight from Google, though its AI-focused Tensor chipset isn’t as capable as the Snapdragon 8 Gen 1 Plus, and it takes a whole lot longer to charge.
-Meanwhile, the Google Pixel 6a ($449) gets you much of the same performance and similar camera excellence at an even lower price point, albeit with further trade-offs on the display refresh rate, charging, and battery life.
+Meanwhile, the Google Pixel 6a ($314 at Amazon) gets you much of the same performance and similar camera excellence at an even lower price point, albeit with further trade-offs on the display refresh rate, charging, and battery life.

 Don’t miss: The best phone deals

-The Samsung Galaxy S22 ($799) is one of the best compact smartphones on the market (see also: the Asus Zenfone 9), and for good reason too.
+The Samsung Galaxy S23 ($799 at Amazon) takes the Galaxy S22’s place as one of the best compact smartphones on the market (see also: the ASUS Zenfone 9), and for good reason too.
 The battery life is questionable, but it has the same high-end performance you’ve come to expect from Samsung flagships, and backs it up with a stellar trifecta of cameras that deliver consistently good results.
 Yes, that includes a telephoto sensor as well.
-The same goes for the Galaxy S21 FE ($699), which is even closer in price to the OnePlus 10T, though it can’t compete on raw specs.
+The same goes for the older Galaxy S21 FE ($699.99 at Amazon), which is even closer in price to the OnePlus 10T, though it can’t compete on raw specs.

-Buyers in Europe might want to consider the Poco F4 (£379).
+Buyers in Europe might want to consider the POCO F4 ($429 at Amazon).
 The budget-minded alternative has some software bloat/ad issues and no update guarantee, but it packs a punch with a Snapdragon 870 chipset and oodles of RAM.
 Looking for a more stylish option?
-The Nothing Phone 1 (£399) trails in performance compared to the very best mid-tier phones, but its unique notification LED pattern on the back is bound to turn heads.
-OnePlus’ own Nord 2T (£369) also sits in the sub-£400 bracket, and while it trades in on performance, it’ll save you some cash and you won’t lose out much on the camera.
+The Nothing Phone 1 (£399.99 at Amazon) trails in performance compared to the very best mid-tier phones, but its unique notification LED pattern on the back is bound to turn heads.
+OnePlus’ own Nord 2T ($389 at Amazon) also sits in the sub-£400 bracket, and while it trades in on performance, it’ll save you some cash and you won’t lose out much on the camera.

 In India, the Iqoo 9T (Rs.
 49,999) has a spec sheet that would look instantly familiar to prospective OnePlus 10T buyers.
 However, the addition of a 12MP telephoto sensor and a higher resolution ultrawide camera could tip the scales in favor of Iqoo.

 Finally, there’s the elephant in the room.
-The iPhone 13 ($799) is still one of the most popular phones in the world for a reason.
+The iPhone 14 ($604 at Amazon) is still one of the most popular phones in the world for a reason.
 Apple’s software optimizations mean that battery life can be counted in days for more frugal users, and its camera setup is amongst the best in the business (though it too lacks a telephoto lens).
 Apple’s phenomenal long-term software support is also something worth keeping in mind if you want to take a bite from the dark side.

 OnePlus 10T review: The verdict